PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/tooltip/README.md

 ### Position

-You have to place the tooltip by:
+To place the tooltip:

-- Setting its x and y positions,
+- Set its x and y positions,
-- Setting the tooltip arrow position.
+- Set the tooltip arrow position.

 ```html{13,27}
 <div class="puik-tooltip__wrapper">